run-ai/docs/docs/Researcher/best-practices/From-Bare-Metal-to-using-Docker-Images.md

 ### Training Workloads

 For training workloads you can use a well-known image (e.g. the nvidia-tensorflow image from the link above) but more often then not, you want to create your own docker image.
-The best practice is to use the well-known image (e.g. nvidia-tensorflow from above) as a <strong>base image</strong> and add your own customizations <strong>on top</strong> of it.
-To achieve that, you create a<span> </span><em>Dockerfile.
-A </em>Dockerfile is a declarative way to build a docker image and is built in layers. e.g.:
+The best practice is to use the well-known image (e.g. nvidia-tensorflow from above) as a __base image__ and add your own customizations __on top__ of it.
+To achieve that, you create a __Dockerfile__.
+A Dockerfile is a declarative way to build a docker image and is built in layers. e.g.:

 <ol><li>Base image is nvidia-tensorflow</li>
 <li>Install popular software</li>